emojidex/emojidex-web/README.md

 There are two types of specs: regular specs that use the test account and specs that require a premium account with R-18 enabled.
 As a developer you are eligable to receive a complimentary upgrade to a premium account if you are working on either an emojidex package or module or integration of emojidex in your own software.
-Simply contact info@emojidex.com with the subject "Developer Account" and list the following details:
+Simply contact <a href='mailto:info@emojidex.com'>info@emojidex.com</a> with the subject
+"Developer Account" and list the following details:
 1. Your username on emojidex
 2. The project(s) you intend to work on